mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 ## Unstructured Notes

-, wse find a argument agains this that the relationship of being and becoming is one of continuous creation,
+* we find a argument against this that the relationship of being and becoming is one of continuous creation,
 * continuous creation t
 * the elemental as part of the earth
-* the breating of things
+* the breathing of things
 * that our connection is not a collision of forces but a relationship with others and otherness
 * how then is the elemental connected to the person ?
 * sensibiilty and
 * reconsideration of sensibility and the elemental
 * maternal creation and the other stuff
-* and we can explore this realtionshi
+* and we can explore this realtionship
-* a dual relatinship of having-been-born and giving-birth continouus creation and that relates to the nature
+* a dual relationship of having-been-born and giving-birth
+* continuous creation and that relates to the nature
 * it's the way that we are in touch with them and stuff
 * it's what exactly
-* we will illustrate taht with our little indigenous so and so
+* we will illustrate that with indigenous and black examples

 FOOTNOTES